jjvanzon/Circular-Language-Spec-Plans/future/content-changes/system-interfaces-content-changes.md

 - [x] Reflection:
     - [x] It seems trying to put content out of scope and a more clear-cut version in place, especially that second part, put quite a storm in my brain.
 Something I agreed was too much for me right now.
 It may have been collision of circumstances, that I wanted to take putting content out of scope a step further by replacing it with a different variation too, and secondly also the chapter might be one of the harder ones.
 In that process I seem to have forgotten what my focus was: tone change.
 My thoughts are still circling around topics now, that I had earlier chosen to leave untouched for now.
 I think to move focus to where I want, I might need to actively imprint in my mind to postpone topics and remind myself that postponing them is OK.
     - [x] What sort of went strictly according to plan was: I did replace the implicit notations with explicit ones.
     - [x] What went sort of wrong might be: Doubts about the systematics and their completeness and correctness seemed to have driven me into a brainstorm of unresolved details.
 I find there is not much wrong with that, if persistence leads to a well polished end-result, but some might also call it 'losing oneself in the details'.
 The effort that might come with that persistence is not estimated to be within my capacities right now.
-I sort of have to be gentle with myself.
+I sort of might be gentle with myself.

 - [x] Steps:
     - [x] Might re-evaluate if the content changes might be picked up or might be postponed.